pingcap/dbt-tidb/tests/README.md

 ## Set environment variables

-If you don't set environment variables, the default value will be used
+If you don't set environment variables, the default value will be used.
 ```bash
 export TIDB_TEST_HOST=tidb-server # default '127.0.0.1'
 export TIDB_TEST_USER=user_name # default 'root'